zenml-io/zenml-dashboard/README.md

 The ZenML Dashboard is a Javascript React-based application that lives inside this repository, which is a sister repository of the main [ZenML Python package repo](https://github.com/zenml-io/zenml).

-> **Note** - The ZenML dashboard is meant to be used with the ZenML Server as a backend and cannot be used standalone.
+> **Note** - The ZenML Dashboard is meant to be used with the ZenML Server as a backend and cannot be used standalone.

 The dashboard build files come bundled into the [ZenML PyPi package](https://pypi.org/project/zenml/) and can be [served locally](https://docs.zenml.io/getting-started/deploying-zenml/using-cli.md) and/or [deployed on the cloud](https://docs.zenml.io/getting-started/deploying-zenml/deployment.md) through the main ZenML python package.